-Sustaining innovation need made evolution of iPhone as seasonal crop
+Sustaining innovation need made the evolution of the iPhone as a seasonal crop

 Once an innovative product is released in the market, the product starts facing eight major variables or factors.
 These factors belong to two major categories.
-The first four factors belong to the competition force, and the remaining four form the externality effect.
+The first four factors belong to the competition force, and the remaining four form the Externality Effect.
 These variables will be affecting the willingness to pay (WtoP) of the innovation.
 Hence, they make the WtoP function of time.
 The profit-making opportunity invariably encourages some competitors to release an exact replica, clone.
-Invariably, the clones are priced far lower as the replicator does not face R&D cost.
+Invariably, the clones are priced far lower as the replicator does not face R&D costs.

 Besides, some of them that have similar products will imitate certain features to make them closer to the newly released innovation.
-They may also imitate the whole products.
+They may also imitate the whole product.
 Subsequently, some imitators will succeed in innovating certain features.
-The fourth force in the competition category is the response with products having component level substitution effect.
-Invariably, the effect of competition unfolding due to these four responses keeps driving the willingness to pay of the innovation downward.
+The fourth force in the competition category is the response with products having a component-level substitution effect.
+Invariably, the effect of competition unfolding due to these four responses keeps driving the willingness to pay for the innovation downward.
 Hence, it demands a response to sustain innovation in the market.

 Unlike competition force, often externality effect has a positive effect on the willingness to pay.
 One of the externality factors is complementary goods and services from the 3rd party.
 The next one is about the reduction of information and the experience gap.
-The third one is the network effect.
-And needed infrastructures and standards form the last one.
-These four factors combinedly have a positive impact on the WtoP of the released innovation.
+The third one is the Network effect.
+And needed infrastructures and standards from the last one.
+These four factors combine to have a positive impact on the WtoP of the released innovation.

-Resultant force keeps drifting willingness to pay downward– a key reason for making the evolution of iPhone as a seasonal crop
+The resultant force keeps drifting willingness to pay downward– a key reason for making the evolution of the iPhone as a seasonal crop

 iPhone released on June 29, 2007

 To enter the smartphone market, Apple faced the challenge of finding its place.
 Nokia led the crowded market.
-As opposed to replicating, imitating, and incrementally innovating, Apple pursued the component level substitution strategy.
-Hence, it substituted keyboard and stylus with the multitouch based user interface.
+As opposed to replicating, imitating, and incrementally innovating, Apple pursued the component-level substitution strategy.
+Hence, it substituted the keyboard and stylus with the multitouch-based user interface.
 Customers expressed awe upon touching and feeling this unique user interface.
 It led to the sale of 300,000 units on the first weekend.
-Consequently, the willingness to pay of incumbent smartphones produced by Nokia, Research in Motion, and others started to experience sharp fall.
+Consequently, the willingness to pay for incumbent smartphones produced by Nokia, Research in Motion, and others started to experience a sharp fall.
 To take advantage of the externality effect, Apple also introduced 3rd party apps download option from its app store.
 It kept improving perceived value with the subsequent releases of apps from 3rd parties.
 Despite witnessing huge awe, iPhone’s WtoP kept falling, turning the sale volume to almost zero by the end of one year.
 By this time, Samsung started imitating iPhone features in their product line with android OS.
-In fact, instead of showing one-time magic, Apple started a long journey for driving the evolution of iPhone as a seasonal crop.
+In fact, instead of showing one-time magic, Apple started a long journey for driving the evolution of the iPhone as a seasonal crop.

-iPhone 8 and 8 Plus came up with wireless charging with the glass cover on the iPhone’s back.
+iPhone 8 and 8 Plus came up with wireless charging with a glass cover on the iPhone’s back.
 Upgraded tools for editing and filtering made images impressive indeed.
-Users also got improved viewing experience due to the true-tone display.
+Users also got an improved viewing experience due to the true-tone display.

 iPhone X, Xs & Xs Max